Quantum Elastic Network Models and their Application to Graphene: QENMs: Application to Graphene

-The third limitation is the unphysical nature of the harmonic approximation, which excludes fundamental anharmonic terms required for important phenomena like phonon scattering \cite{Gu2019Revisiting}.
+Another limitation is the unphysical nature of the harmonic approximation, which excludes fundamental anharmonic terms required for important phenomena like phonon scattering \cite{Gu2019Revisiting}.
 This is particularly important in the case of thermal transport, as it results in more realistic, non-ballistic behavior, including thermal resistance and other relevant effects.